|

 a

-precise, figured exposition of the calculation method and
+precise, figured exposition of the calculation method and the elements

 -